yvelikova/axway-open-docs/content/en/docs/apim_howto_guides/apigw_in_containers.md

     /opt/Axway/apigateway/tools/sdk-generator
     ```

+    Download [`runInstall.sh`](/samples/apimanagement/howto/docker/runInstall.sh) for a complete example.

     It is best to version control any changes you make in the file.

 After these changes, the size of the generated Docker base images is reduced from 947MB to 747MB.

-Download a complete example of [`runInstall.sh`](/samples/apimanagement/howto/docker/runInstall.sh).

-### Layer images for Node Manager and API Gateways
+### Optimize images for Node Manager and API Gateways

-In addition, you can create a layered image for Admin Node Manager and the API Gateways and in these images you can remove additional folders that are not required.
+In addition, you can create a layered [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) image for Admin Node Manager and the API Gateways and in these images you can remove additional folders that are not required.

 1. Open the file `Dockerfiles/emt-nodemanager/Dockerfile`.
 2. Change the line `FROM $PARENT_IMAGE` to `FROM $PARENT_IMAGE as base`.